 Is There A Perfect Sleep Position?

 I often get asked about if there is an ideal sleep position, and if so, what does that look like?
-We spend an average of a third of our lives laying in our beds, shouldn't we make sure that injuring ourselves while doing so?
+We spend an average of a third of our lives laying in our beds, shouldn't we make sure that we aren't injuring ourselves while doing so?
 So, today we're going to discuss best sleeping postures and best practices for each position.

 I know that some people can never sleep in certain positions because they are uncomfortable, or they simply cannot fall asleep in that position.
 These are not laws, you can try whichever one works best for you.
 What works for one person may not work for another!
 That's why I'm listing some options in order of most to least effective for the average person.